mateeeeeee/Ola/README.md

 ## Usage
 ### Command line options
-  * -h,--help: Print this help message and exit
   * --astdump: Dump AST to output/log
-  * --testdebug: Print debug information during tests
+  * --nollvm: Use custom IR instead of LLVM IR
-  * --test : used for running g-tests
+  * --test : Used for running g-tests
   * --Od : No optimizations
   * --O0 : Same as --Od
   * --O1 : Optimize